J-Lindvig/Flagdays_DK/README.md

   exclude:
     - Kongelig
     - Udsendte
+    - Religiøs
+    - ALL

   # List of private flagdays
   flagdays:
-    # Sensor with a datetime attribute named "date"
+    # Sensor with a datetime attribute named "date" or a attribute specified under "attribute_names"
     - sensor.birthday_hjaltes_fodselsdag

     # Group of sensors with a datetime attribute named "date"